goncinious/ImageProcessing-ToolBox/src/readme.txt

 - IP_StatFiltering.m: Apply high-order filtering operation to the image.
 - IP_AdaptThr.m: Get mean and variance images to apply adaptive thresholding.

-EXAMPLE IMAGES
-- Example images are provided in the images folder.